-A parliamentary inquiry into the rollout of the NBN has called on the government to ensure complete that as much as possible of the remaining fixed-line network is completed using fibre to the curb (FTTC) or fibre to the premises (FTTP).
+A parliamentary inquiry into the rollout of the NBN has called on the government to ensure that as much as possible of the remaining fixed-line network is completed using fibre to the curb (FTTC) or fibre to the premises (FTTP).

 The first report of the Joint Standing Committee on the National Broadband Network was tabled today.
-Its conclusions include that that much of fibre to the network (FTTN) infrastructure deployed so far as part of the rollout “will likely need to be substantially upgraded in the short term”.
+Its conclusions include that that much of fibre to the node (FTTN) infrastructure deployed so far as part of the rollout “will likely need to be substantially upgraded in the short term”.

 “All the evidence strongly suggests that speed and data requirements of Australian households and business will continue to grow rapidly,” the report states.

 “While nbn has outlined the framework they are working from to be able to deliver an upgrade as the market demands it, this 'user pays' approach runs the risk of creating a digital divide in which low socioeconomic areas with poor NBN are not upgraded because the demand and matching revenue will not meet the nbn upgrade model.
 As it stands, Australia will not be provided with a fast, affordable, ubiquitous, and fair broadband network.”